RanulaGihara/rag-backend-with-vector-db/README.md

 ```

 Output:

 ```
 Starting Multi-Domain Vector Ingestion CLI...
   Formatting total 30 documents (10 hotels, 10 cars, 10 wellness items)...
 Vector Ingestion process finished successfully!
 ```

+> Each ingested record is tagged with a domain metadata type so the backend can route searches correctly for each frontend:
+>
+> - `hotel_listing` for hotel data
+> - `car_listing` for car data
+> - `wellness_listing` for wellness data
+>
+> In this demo setup, all three domains are ingested into the same Pinecone index, and the backend filters by these metadata types during search.

 ---